Related ToolsLuma Dream MachineRunwayKling

 • Enterprise: Custom pricing

-The credit system is where things get confusing.
 Different features consume different amounts of credits.
-A Gen-4.5 video might cost 10 credits per second, while upscaling to 4K adds more.
-Budget accordingly.
+A Gen-4.5 video costs about 10 credits per second, while upscaling to 4K adds more.
+The $15 entry point is higher than Luma’s $9.99, but you are getting a broader toolkit.

 Proven Reliability